 7. Expressions of loving-kindness: People in successful relationships treat others with love and kindness, expressed through kind thoughts, loving words, and kind actions.
 Think of the smile on your spouse’s face when you post a loving sticky-note onto the car’s dashboard or write a message via the steam on the bathroom mirror.
 L-O-V-E.

 8. Flirt: If you want to emotionally and physically connect with your spouse, it’s more likely to happen with some effort and dialogue.
 In other words, wear something special that you would on your honeymoon or behave like you’re going on the first date.
 Couples who make an effort to mate, copulate!
 Also, couples who talk about sex have better sex and more of it!
 Don’t know what to talk about?
-Try downloading relationship apps (here) to your phone or computer that are intended to deepen your understanding of your partner and create more intimacy.
+Try downloading a relationship app (here) to your phone or computer that’s intended to deepen your understanding of your partner and create more intimacy.

 9. Turn off the electronics: We live in a world of electronic overload: DVR, laptops, Pinterest, Facebook, Twitter, plus a plethora of i-Gadgets.
 Switch your whatchamacallit to the off position then do #8.